gitter-lab/benchmarking-structure-based-models/README.md

 ### Third Party Code:
 This repository uses code from the following repositories:
-* [ProteinGym](https://github.com/OATML-Markslab/ProteinGym/blob/main/proteingym/performance_DMS_benchmarks.py): The recall function used to compute scores in `scripts/compute_per_function_ssemb_recall.py` and `scripts/compute_per_function_model_recall.py` scripts is taken from ProteinGym to maintain consistency across results.
+* [ProteinGym](https://github.com/OATML-Markslab/ProteinGym/blob/main/proteingym/performance_DMS_benchmarks.py): The recall function used to compute scores in `scripts/compute_per_function_ssemb_recall.py` scripts is taken from ProteinGym to maintain consistency across results.
 Please refer to the linked file for more information.
+The code is available under an MIT License.